Starting a new business means that there are a lot of costs involved.

 You probably knew that a starting new business was going to be fast-paced, but no one ever told you that fast-paced wasn’t synonymous with rapid growth and quick gains.
 Fast-paced was just another term for constant late nights and a truckload of work.
 Your expectations were probably wrongly set to start with.
 It doesn’t take five months to reach success.
 It takes years if not decades to grow a business.
 Be honest with yourself.
 Are you in it for the short-haul or the long game?
 Perhaps it is time to realign your expectations with reality and facts.

-Starting Your Own Business: Middle of the Month Salticrax.
+Starting a New Business: Middle of the Month Salticrax.
 Going Broke and its True Cost.

 You’re past the point of convincing your better half or family members from whom you borrowed money that “we’re investing in the future!” and onto the point of “I have no idea how we are going to keep the lights on soon”.
 Although, you don’t have to answer that question as Eskom will answer it for you with its regular load shedding.